-It is located on the southwest part of the island.
-The city is comprised of multi-leveled houses built right next to each other.
-The urban plan and the sewerage system are surprisingly good for that time.
-Some of the most astounding frescoes in art history which decorated the internal house walls, like the “Spring” fresco, have been found here.
-Many of the original art works have been transferred to the National Archaeological Museum in Athens.
+A site inhabited from Neolithic times but mostly known for its Minoan city, Akrotiri was buried for centuries under thick layers of volcanic ash -much like Pompei- which allowed the high-quality preservation of its findings.
+As a result, it is now a treasured highlight for visitors and history buffs from across the world.
+It is located on the southwest part of the island, with the city being comprised of multi-leveled houses built right next to each other.
+The urban plan and the sewerage system are surprisingly good considering the time of their construction.
+Moreover, some of the most astounding frescoes in art history which decorated the internal house walls, like the 'Spring' fresco, have been found here.
+Most of the original artworks have been transferred to the National Archaeological Museum in Athens.

-If you are on a cruise, you will arrive at the old port and then head directly to the city of Fira by cable car, by foot or even by donkey!
-Ample shops, luxurious restaurants, traditional taverns, museums, cultural centers and a lively nightlife are waiting for you to discover them.
-Remember to visit the museum of ‘Prehistoric Thera’ where you will see material mainly from the Akrotiri excavations and some fossils.
-Other notable places are the Archaeological Museum and a cultural center named Megaro Gyzi; a 17th century mansion which houses an admission free festival every August and a rich collection of engravings, paintings and old manuscripts.
+If you are on a cruise, as soon as you will arrive at the old port, head directly to the city of Fira by cable car, by foot or even by donkey!
+Ample shops, luxurious restaurants, traditional taverns, museums, cultural centers, and a lively nightlife are waiting for you to discover them.
+Remember to visit the museum of ‘Prehistoric Thera’ where you will see exhibits taken mainly from the Akrotiri excavations along with other fossils.
+Other notable places you shouldn't miss are the Archaeological Museum of Fira and the cultural center named 'Megaro Gyzi'; a 17th-century mansion, which houses an admission-free festival every August and a rich collection of engravings, paintings and old manuscripts.

 5. Geological Park, Nea and Palaia Kameni